miguelcrush/CsvUploader/README.md

 ### Frontend
 - Technologies used:
   - React
-  - nextJs (NodeJs server technology that supports quick prototyping & secret support)
-   - This model was chosen specifically so the API key can be kept secure (never sent to client)
+  - nextJs (NodeJs server technology that supports quick prototyping & secret support) - this model was chosen specifically so the API key can be kept secure (never sent to client)
   - Chakra UI (component library with emphasis on accessibility)
 - CI / CD via Vercel hosting (frontend only)